2019 Oak Tree Grand Prix

 The 2019 Michelin GT Challenge at VIR was a sports car race sanctioned by the International Motor Sports Association (IMSA).
-The race was held at Virginia International Raceway in Alton, Virginia on August 25, 2019.
+The race was held at Virginia International Raceway in Alton, Virginia, on August 25, 2019.
 The race was the tenth round of the 2019 IMSA SportsCar Championship, and the sixth round of the WeatherTech Sprint Cup.
 Nick Tandy and Patrick Pilet won the race overall in the #911 Porsche GT Team Porsche 911 RSR leading home a 1-2 for Porsche who clinched the GTLM manufactures championship.
 In GTD, the #33 Mercedes-AMG Team Riley Motorsports of Ben Keating and Jeroen Bleekemolen took their first win of the season.

 Background

-This race was the second of two GT-only races on the 2019 IMSA Calendar, in which the prototype classes, Daytona Prototype international (DPi) and Le Mans Prototype 2 (LMP2), would not be taking part.
+International Motor Sports Association's (IMSA) president Scott Atherton confirmed the race was part of the schedule for the 2019 IMSA SportsCar Championship (IMSA SCC) in August 2018.
+It was the sixth consecutive year the event was held as part of the WeatherTech SportsCar Championship.
+The 2019 Oak Tree Grand Prix was the tenth of twelve sports car races of 2019 by IMSA, and it was the sixth of seven rounds held as part of the WeatherTech Sprint Cup.
+The race was held at the seventeen-turn 3.270 mi Virginia International Raceway in Alton, Virginia on August 25, 2019.
+As in previous years, it would be the second of two GT-only rounds of the IMSA SportsCar Championship, in which only the GTLM and GTD classes competed.

-On August 15th, 2019, IMSA released a technical bulletin regarding the Balance of Performance for the race.
+On August 15, 2019, IMSA released a technical bulletin regarding the Balance of Performance for the race.
 In GT Le Mans, The Ford GT received a 5 kilogram weight increase, and gained 10 horsepower.
 The BMW M8 GTE received a 6.5 horsepower reduction and fuel capacity reduction of 1 liter.
 In GTD, the Audi R8 LMS GT3 Evo and Ferrari 488 GT3 were given weight reductions of 20 and 10 kilograms respectively, while the McLaren 720S GT3 got a fuel capacity reduction of 4 liters.

+Before the race, Earl Bamber and Laurens Vanthoor led the GTLM Drivers' Championship with 248 points, 14 points ahead of Patrick Pilet and Nick Tandy in second followed by Ryan Briscoe and Richard Westbrook with 230 points in third.
+In GTD, Mario Farnbacher and Trent Hindman led the Drivers' Championship with 209 points; the duo held a thirty-six point advantage over Bill Auberlen and Robby Foley in second.
+Porsche an Acura were leading their respective Manufacturers' Championships, while Porsche GT Team and Meyer Shank Racing each led their own Teams' Championships.